tezc/sc/buffer/README.md

 ##### Lazy error check

 - Rather than checking error code for each put(Out of memory/limit exceeded) or
-  get(buffer underflow) operation, error check can be postponed until end of an
+  get operation(buffer underflow) , error check can be postponed until end of an
   operation batch.

 ```c